hadley/adv-r/Introduction.md

 * [Getting Started with Dylan](http://www.opendylan.org/gdref/tutorial.html)
   for understanding S4

+* [Frames, Environments, and Scope in R and S-PLUS](http://cran.r-project.org/doc/contrib/Fox-Companion/appendix-scope.pdf).
+Section 2 is recommended as a good introduction to the formal vocabulary used in much of the R documentation.

+* [Lexical scope and statistical computing](http://www.stat.auckland.ac.nz/~ihaka/downloads/lexical.pdf) gives more examples of the power and utility of closures.

 Other recommendations for becoming a better programmer:

 * [The pragmatic programmer](http://amzn.com/020161622X?tag=hadlwick-20), by Andrew Hunt and David Thomas.